-The proposed project area is in close proximity to the other recreational use boat ramp projects (Stow Creek and Augustine Boat Ramp Projects) that were analyzed and selected in the Final RP/EA.
-The affected physical, biological, and cultural environment remains similar to that described in the original RP/EA (section 3.0 - Affected Environment), and that information is incorporated here by reference.
-There are no new resources that were not described and evaluated in the Final RP/EA.
+The proposed project area is in close proximity to the other recreational use boat ramp projects (Stow Creek and Augustine Boat Ramp Projects) that were analyzed and selected in the RP/EA.
+The affected physical, biological, and cultural environment remains similar to that described in the RP/EA (section 3.0 - Affected Environment), and that information is incorporated by reference and briefly summarized here.
+There are no new resources that were not described and evaluated in the RP/EA.